ogusarenko/mke-docs/content/docs/configuration/backup-restore/_index.md

   - backup to NFS storage
   - backup to local disks

-- Backups must currently be restored in the same cluster in which the backup was taken.
-As such, you cannot restore a backup to a new set of nodes.
+- Restoration Scope: Backups can only be restored to the same cluster where they were originally created.
+Restoring to a new set of nodes is not supported.

-- Backups must be downloaded and uploaded from the in-cluster storage provider using the MinIO Console, as the CLI does not currently support these actions.
+- Backup Transfer: Backups must be manually downloaded and uploaded via the MinIO Console UI (accessible at <mke_url>/minio/).
+This functionality is not yet available through the CLI.